I, Ashu M. G. Solo, filed the following:

 Municipal politicians should stop making Saskatoon citizens who aren't Christian feel excluded and like second-class citizens by having Christian prayer recitations at municipal government events and Christian messages on municipal government buses.
 This is absolutely disgraceful.

-Christian prayer recitations at municipal government events and Christian messages on municipal government buses strongly violated my freedom of conscience because I am not a Christian, I do not believe in a Christian God, I do not believe that any Christian books are the word of a God or a prophet, I do not believe in any Christian stories, I do not believe in many Christian values, I strongly oppose many Christian values, I do not practice any Christian observances, I do not do Christian prayers, I not celebrate Christian holidays, and I do not attend Christian religious institutions.
+Christian prayer recitations at municipal government events and Christian messages on municipal government buses strongly violated my freedom of conscience because I am not a Christian, I do not believe in a Christian God, I do not believe that any Christian books are the word of a God or a prophet, I do not believe in any Christian stories, I do not believe in many Christian values, I strongly oppose many Christian values, I do not practice any Christian observances, I do not do Christian prayers, I do not celebrate Christian holidays, and I do not attend Christian religious institutions.

 Religion is a fundamental freedom under the Canadian Charter of Rights and Freedoms and a prohibited ground of discrimination under the Saskatchewan Human Rights Code.
 The freedom of religion includes freedom from religion.